 - smart locks

-- indoor home security camera
+- indoor home security cameras

-- PAWS pet camera
+- a PAWS pet camera

-- smart thermostat
+- smart thermostats

 - smart lighting